trevoirwilliams/trevoirwilliams.github.io/_posts/lessons/2019-07-05-html-vs-code.md

 ## Download Visual Studio Code
 <p class="lead">
-Proceed to <a href="https://code.visualstudio.com/download" target="_blank"> Download Visual Studio Code </a> and acquire the version that best suits your Operating System.
+Proceed to <a href="https://code.visualstudio.com/download" target="_blank">Download Visual Studio Code </a> and acquire the version that best suits your Operating System.
 The installation station is fairly straightforward and you can go ahead and click next until completion.
 </p>

 ## Setup Web Project
 <ul class="list-style arrow-list arrow-list-two pl-0">
                   <li>
-                    <i class="fa fa-angle-double-right grey" aria-hidden="true"></i> <p>Create a Folder on your desktop and call it *first-bootstrap-site*.
-It is always recommended that you avoid using spaces and most special characters (- and _ are allowed) when naming files and folders in web development.</p>
+                    <i class="fa fa-angle-double-right grey" aria-hidden="true"></i> Create a Folder on your desktop and call it *first-bootstrap-site*.
+It is always recommended that you avoid using spaces and most special characters (- and _ are allowed) when naming files and folders in web development.
                   </li>
                   <li>
-                    <i class="fa fa-angle-double-right grey" aria-hidden="true"></i> <p>Open Visual Studio Code (if not already open).
-Go to File -> Open Folder -> Find *first-bootstrap-site* on Desktop -> Select Folder </p>
+                    <i class="fa fa-angle-double-right grey" aria-hidden="true"></i> Open Visual Studio Code (if not already open).
+Go to File -> Open Folder -> Find *first-bootstrap-site* on Desktop -> Select Folder
                   </li>
                 </ul>